-This funny and uplifting novel puts a fun spin on the usual YA format.
+This funny and uplifting novel, Notes From the Midnight Driver, puts a fun spin on the usual YA format.
 With hilarious characters, one crushed lawn gnome, and an unlikely friendship, it’s sure to be a great read for young and old alike.

 My daughter, Rachel, does not like books that are sad.
-This preference limits her reading options significantly since so much young adult literature tends to focus on heavy and serious subjects that include a lot of violence and sadness.
+This preference limits her reading options significantly.
+So much young adult literature tends to focus on heavy and serious subjects.
+That includes a lot of violence and sadness.
 At the same time, some beautiful books are too babyish to appeal to her.
 Jordan Sonnenblick’s Notes from the Midnight Driver provides the perfect solution: a tale about teenagers that deals with pretty serious stuff in a positive way.

 We meet Alex Gregory as he recovers from a concussion and alcohol poisoning the day after he takes his mom’s car after drinking, hitting a lawn gnome in the process.
 Right away the juxtaposition of a dangerous and scary incident with a somewhat ludicrous result sets the tone for the novel.